pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-`Deref<Target = T>` types can dereferenced to `T` types using the dereference operator `*`.
+`Deref<Target = T>` types can be dereferenced to `T` types using the dereference operator `*`.
 This has obvious use-cases for smart pointer types like `Box` and `Rc`.
 However, we rarely see the dereference operator explicitly used in Rust code, and that's because of a Rust feature called _deref coercion_.

 Rust automatically dereferences types when they're being passed as function arguments, returned from a function, or used as part of a method call.
 This is the reason why we can pass `&String` and `&Vec<T>` to functions expecting `&str` and `&[T]` because `String` impls `Deref<Target = str>` and `Vec<T>` impls `Deref<Target = [T]>`.